Abatement

 A minor is anyone under 18 years old who has not yet reached the age of majority and therefore has limited legal capacity to manage assets or make binding legal decisions.

-A minority shareholder is someone who owns less than 50% of a company's voting [shares](/glossary/company-shares) and therefore cannot control major company decisions without the agreement of other shareholders.
+A minority shareholder owns less than 50% of a company's voting shares and cannot control major decisions without other shareholders' agreement.

 Mirror wills are two separate matching wills created by a couple, where each partner leaves their estate to the other first, then to the same beneficiaries after both have died.

-Missing [beneficiary](/glossary/beneficiary) insurance is a probate policy that protects executors and receiving beneficiaries from financial liability if an unknown or untraceable beneficiary later claims their share after the estate has been distributed.
+Missing beneficiary insurance protects executors from financial liability if an unknown or untraceable beneficiary claims their share after the estate has been distributed.

 A mortgage is a loan secured against property that allows you to buy a home, where the lender can repossess and sell the property if you fail to make repayments.

-Movable property is any tangible [personal belongings](/glossary/chattels) you can physically move—such as furniture, jewellery, cars, and art—excluding money, business assets, and property held solely as an investment.
+Movable property is tangible personal belongings you can physically move, such as furniture, jewellery, and cars, excluding money and investments.

-Mutual wills are separate wills made by two people (typically [spouses](/glossary/spouse)) containing a legally binding agreement that prevents the survivor from changing their will after the first person dies.
+Mutual wills are separate wills made by two people with a binding agreement preventing the survivor from changing their will after one dies.

 The National Will Register is a voluntary UK-wide database where you record that you've made a will and where it's stored, helping executors locate it after your death.